smithlabcode/preseq/README.txt

-This is the README file for the first release of preseq.
+This is the README file for the third release of preseq.
 The preseq package is aimed at predicting the yield of distinct reads from a genomic library from an initial sequencing experiment.
 The estimates can then be used to examine the utility